How do I resolve a privacy complaint?

 2. Submit Your Complaint to the Public Body

 Please note: our office is an office of last resort.
 Your privacy complaint must first be submitted to the public body.
-If you require the contact name of the privacy officer for a specific public body, please contact our office at 306-787-8350 or toll-free at 1-877-748-2298.
+If you require the contact name of the privacy officer for a specific public body not listed in the link above, please contact our office toll free at 1-877-748-2298 or call 306-787-8350.

 3. Wait (approximately) 30 Days